Support Page Content

 What if I can't make a gift now, but want to leave a legacy at Sacramento State?

 Include Sacramento State in your estate planning, perhaps through a bequest.
 A bequest gives you the flexibility to stipulate a specific dollar amount or portion of your estate be used for either general or specific purposes while retaining control of the property or assets during your lifetime.
 You can also name the University as a beneficiary of a life insurance policy, IRA or pension fund, and other vehicles, which may provide tax savings.
-Please see the Ways to Give section of our FAQ’s for more information.
+Please see the Planned Giving page for resources and more information.

 How can I honor a family member, friend or former professor?